tuxology/tracevizlab/labs/04-python-xml-analysis-lab/04-python-xml-analysis.md

 In this lab, you will learn to trace a python application using lttng library `lttngust`, write an xml analysis file to create your own view, and visualize your application with your own tracepoints.

 *Pre-requisites*: Have Trace Compass installed and opened.
-Have git, lttng, Python 3.X and the callstack add-on on Trace Compass installed.
+Have git, lttng, Python 3.X, pip and the callstack add-on on Trace Compass installed.
 You can follow the [Installing TraceCompass](../00-installing-tracecompass.md) lab or read the [TraceCompass website](https://tracecompass.org) for more information.

 - - -